InstituteforDiseaseModeling/idmtools/docs/platforms/container/index.rst

 `job_directory/suite_name_uuid/experiment_name_uuid/simulation_uuid`

-    - `job_directory` is the directory where the simulation will be run.
+    - `job_directory` is the base directory for suite, experiment and simulations.
     - `suite_name_uuid` is the name of the suite as prefix plus a suite uuid.
     - `experiment_name_uuid` is the name of the experiment plus a experiment uuid.
     - `simulation_uuid` is only simulation uuid.